 - Let rise in warm place until rolls are double in size (about 1 to 1 ½ hours).

 - Bake at 375 for 15 to 20 minutes or until browned.

 -I tried the method shown in the video but was unable to flip the rolls and have the rolls turn out in a uniform way.
 I simply rolled the dough on a floured surface and placed them on the pan to rise.

 -If you are making these ahead of time, make the rolls up to the point where the rolls are placed on the cookie sheet.
-Do not let them raise a second time, cover with a sheet of wax paper and then wrap tightly with plastic wrap.
+Do not let them raise a second time, cover with a sheet of parchment or wax paper and then wrap tightly with plastic wrap.
 Place immediately in freezer.
 When ready to bake, take out of freezer about 4 hours prior to baking.
 Remove plastic wrap and wax paper.
 Cover loosely with a towel.
 Let sit in draft free warm place until rolls raise.
 Do not set pan directly on granite or stone counter top.
 The counter will be too cold to allow rolls to raise properly.
 Set a towel down on the counter first, then place the pan on top of the towel.